 5. Ideal work-life balance

 However, when not working, they can switch off completely and focus on family and friends.
-It’s great moving in with them if you work from home.
 You can achieve work-life balance as a couple, which is one of the best perks of dating a pilot.
 When they are not flying, they’re completely yours.